Medical Student Mentored Research Pathway

-- Complete the UCLA Head and Neck Surgery Visiting Elective Scholarship Award Application >.
-Also submit a brief CV or resume.
+- Complete the UCLA Head and Neck Surgery Application when available.
+Please be prepared to submit a brief CV or resume through the application.

 - These materials will be reviewed by training program faculty members.
 A small number of applicants will be selected for a remote interview with the Program Director.
 Two applicants will be selected for participation.